smalluban/neck/README.md

 In this example `a` and `b` will be interpreted in controller `scope` context.
 Also method `someAction` will be called as `controller.scope.someAction`.

 Not initialized `controller.scope` properties will be set to `undefined` to prevent JavaScript runtime error.
 Deep properties will be set as chain of simple objects with last attribute set as `undefined`.
 For example `one.two.three` if not present in `controller.scope` will be created as `scope.one = { two: { three: undefined }}`.
+Creating not initialized properties work onlty for objects.
+If you use array, it has to be defined in controller.

 Complex statements are not supported like: `if (a) { someAction(b)} `.
 You should understand accessor body as write or read inline statement.
 However, you can use `;` line separator to create more than one call.
 It is useful for action triggers.
 Reading accessors will use returned value form first statement.
 Also inline conditions are supported, like `a ? b : c`.

 Adding special character `@` gives possibility to call controller directly (`@someValue` will be interpreted as `controller.someValue`).
 This is useful to call actions from controller inside helper.
-In below example action written directly in controller will be triggered:
+In below example will be triggered action written directly in controller :

 ```jade
 a(ui-event-click="@controllerAction()")